ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 {::boilerplate bcp14+}

-The term "content negotiation" and "status code" are from {{HTTP}}.
+The terms "content negotiation" and "status code" are from {{HTTP}}.
 The term "well-known URI" is from {{WELL-KNOWN}}.
 The term "link relation" is from {{WEB-LINKING}}.